LucasBehrendt/gamers-ground/README.md

 ### Products Rows

- - Below the carousel, rows of different product categories lets visitors easily find specific products they are looking for.
+ - Below the carousel, rows of different product categories let visitors easily find specific products they are looking for.

- - Each category have a corresponding button for viewing products in that category.
+ - Each category has a corresponding button for viewing products in that category.

- - Responsive design makes sure the images and content looks good across all devices.
+ - Responsive design makes sure the images and content look good across all devices.

 <details>